timothymarois/template-laravel-app/README.md

 #### Core

-This template uses **Laravel** as your backend and **Vuejs** as your frontend.
+This template uses **Laravel** (PHP) as your backend and **Vuejs** (JavaScript) as your frontend.
 Inertia is implemented so that both can communicate seamlessly.
+Inertia can save you a monumental amount of time when trying to handle client-side state management.

 - ✅ Laravel 11 – [Documentation](https://laravel.com/docs/11.x)
 - ✅ Vuejs 3 – [Documentation](https://vuejs.org/guide/introduction.html)